New York University Journal of Liberty and Law, 2017

 Date Written: February 13, 2017

-Public support for precision medicine is gaining momentum.
-President Obama initially channeled $215 million into the Precision Medicine Initiative (PMI), with funds to the National Institutes of Health and the Food and Drug Administration (FDA) “to accelerate biomedical discoveries and provide clinicians with new tools, knowledge, and therapies to select which treatments will work best for which patients.”
-In remarks at the White House East Room, Obama touted precision medicine as “delivering the right treatments at the right time, every time to the right person.”
-The 21st Century Cures Act, signed into law on December 13, 2016 further supports the PMI and related cancer and brain research with a $4.8 billion pledge over the next ten years.
-The Act establishes the authority of the Secretary of the Department of Health and Human Services to foster rapid innovation in this realm, and also sets forth protections for human research subjects and the data generated by research.
+This scenario may be coming closer to fruition as research initiatives and public support for the field of precision medicine gain momentum.
+The National Institutes of Health (NIH) describes precision medicine as "an emerging approach for disease treatment and prevention that takes into account individual variability in genes, environment, and lifestyle for each person."
+President Obama initially channeled $215 million into the Precision Medicine Initiative (PMI), with funds to the NIH and the Food and Drug Administration (FDA) “to accelerate biomedical discoveries and provide clinicians with new tools, knowledge, and therapies to select which treatments will work best for which patients.”
+In remarks at the White House East Room, Obama touted precision medicine as "delivering the right treatments at the right time, every time to the right person.”
+The 21st Century Cures Act, signed into law on December 13, 2016 further supports the PMI and related research with a $4.8 billion pledge over the next ten years.

-The PMI builds on decades of genomic research and the successful sequencing of the human genome.
+The push for precision in the drug context is not new.
+The PMI and the field of precision medicine build on decades of genomic research and the successful sequencing of the human genome.
 Many terms have evolved to describe the concept of harnessing genomic information to guide the development of diagnostics and treatment for individuals or subpopulations of patients: pharmacogenomics, personalized medicine, targeted medicine, and most recently, precision medicine.
-As envisioned in the PMI, precision medicine will introduce fundamental changes to the historical structure, support, and contributions in drug research and development.
 The PMI emphasizes the need for collaborations of academic medical centers, researchers, patients and patient advocates, private foundations, and medical product innovators to achieve its lofty goals.
-Emerging concerns surrounding the expansion of players in research and development include the proper role of patient advocate groups, identification and management of complex conflicts of interest, proper incentive structures, access to and sharing of research samples and health information, inventorship and patent rights, payments and contractual agreements, and eventual profit share.
+Coupled with directives to the FDA within the 21st Century Cures Act on aspects of the regulatory science, advancements in precision medicine will introduce fundamental disruptions to the historical structure, support, and contributions in drug research and development.
+Signals from the drug industry indicate that there is rapid investment in precision medicine, nearly doubling over the past five years.

-Precision medicine also poses significant challenges to traditional FDA regulatory paradigms.
-Eventual downstream medical products will involve both the initial detection of a genetic variant and the subsequent drug treatment tailored to that genetic variant.
+Moving innovative research in precision medicine into the medical marketplace will not be easy.
+Precision medicine poses challenges to traditional FDA regulatory paradigms.
+Eventual downstream medical products will involve both the initial detection of the presence (or absence) of a specific genetic variant and the subsequent drug treatment tailored to that genetic variant.
 This diagnosis - treatment spectrum necessarily implicates the regulatory authority of the FDA with regard to both medical devices and new human drugs and biologics.
-The success of the PMI will put pressure on a regulatory system that already suffers from a lack of clarity and heavy industry criticism.
-Precision medicine also implicates the ongoing debate about FDA oversight of laboratory developed tests.
-In a 2013 report, the FDA acknowledged that precision medicine ushers in a “new era” yet was hopeful that regulatory adaptation is possible.
-With enactment of the 21st Century Cures Act and other recent legislation, that adaptation may be achievable.
+The success of the PMI will inevitably increase pressures on a regulatory system already suffering from a crisis of heavy industry and expert criticism due to its lack of clarity and transparency.
+Precision medicine also implicates the ongoing debate about FDA oversight of laboratory-developed tests.
+In a 2013 report assessing scientific promise and related regulatory obstacles, the FDA acknowledged that precision medicine ushers in a “new era of medical product development” for the agency; however, then Commissioner Hamburg emphasized that regulatory adaptation was a priority.
+With enactment of the 21st Century Cures Act and other recent legislation, that adaptation may actually be achievable if the FDA is willing to create flexible, dynamic regulatory approaches for innovative new products.

 Keywords: Precision medicine, companion diagnostics, drugs, medical devices, FDA, regulation, 21st Century Cures Act, innovation